- 99 per cent of Canadians have a bank account

 Canada’s competitive banking system provides good value, ready access and wide choice for consumers and small business.
-In fact, of the 80 banks operating in Canada, more than 40 offer financial products and services to Canadian consumers, including bank accounts, credit cards, loans and investments.
+In fact, of the more than 80 banks operating in Canada, more than 40 offer financial products and services to Canadian consumers, including bank accounts, credit cards, loans and investments.

 Affordable banking services

 According to the World Bank, 99% of adult Canadians have an account with a financial institution,1 including 98% of adults in low income households,2 so the accessibility of banking services in Canada is incredibly high.3 Whether it’s a savings, chequing, low-fee, student, or senior − full of bells and whistles or a plain vanilla account− there is a lot of choice for Canadians and over 100 account packages to choose from in the marketplace

 - Banks have worked hard to ensure that there are low-cost accounts, priced at $4 or less per month, for those who need or want them.

 - 31 per cent of Canadians say they pay no service fees at all and another 45 per cent pay $15 or less per month.4